Vestibular Disease in Dogs: What Pet Owners Need to Know

 - Dogs showing signs like head tilting or loss of balance should be seen by a veterinarian right away to identify the cause and start care.

-- Improvement is common within 72 hours when the type (peripheral or central vestibular disease) is correctly diagnosed and managed.
+- Improvement is common within 72 hours when the type of vestibular disease is correctly diagnosed and managed.

 - Consistent vet visits, proper ear care, and a safe home setup can help prevent recurrence and make recovery easier.

 When your dog starts stumbling or appears disoriented out of nowhere, it can be a scary experience, especially if they seemed fine just minutes earlier.
 These unexpected changes might be signs of vestibular disease, a condition that affects balance and coordination.
-It tends to show up more often in older dogs and can catch even experienced pet owners off guard.
+It appears more often in older dogs and can catch even experienced pet owners off guard.

-While vestibular disease typically isn’t life-threatening, acting quickly is important.
+While vestibular disease typically is not life threatening, acting quickly is important.
 For trusted guidance on symptoms, causes, and care options, visit PetHealthMD, where pet owners can access reliable health information.
 Better yet, schedule a visit with your veterinarian to rule out any serious underlying issues and ensure your dog gets the necessary care.
 With timely treatment and home support, most dogs begin to feel better in just a few days.

-Your dog relies on a specialized system in the inner ear and brain—the vestibular system—to stay balanced and move steadily.
-When this system isn’t working properly, your dog may tilt their head, lose coordination, or even fall over.
+Your dog relies on a specialized system in the inner ear and brain, the vestibular system, to stay balanced and move steadily.
+When this system is not working properly, your dog may tilt their head, lose coordination, or even fall over.
 These changes can be unsettling to watch and often point to a disruption in how the body senses motion and position.

-Inside the inner ear are tiny, fluid-filled canals that help detect movement.
+Inside the inner ear are tiny, fluid filled canals that help detect movement.
 These canals send messages to the brain about where your dog is in space.
-When that messaging gets scrambled or interrupted, it can cause dizziness, disorientation, and trouble standing or walking.
+When that messaging becomes scrambled or interrupted, it can cause dizziness, disorientation, and trouble standing or walking.

-Vestibular disease can affect either the inner ear (known as peripheral vestibular disease) or the brain (called central vestibular disease).
+Vestibular disease can affect either the inner ear (peripheral vestibular disease) or the brain (central vestibular disease).
 Peripheral types are more common and generally respond well to treatment.
-Central types can involve more complex issues and often need more advanced testing.
+Central types can involve more complex issues and often need advanced testing.
 Your veterinarian will determine the source and guide you to the right next steps.

 Vestibular disease often begins without warning and can look different from one dog to the next.
 Many pet owners find the sudden change alarming, especially if their dog was perfectly normal just a short while ago.
 Knowing what to look for can help you take quick action and get your dog the support they need.